EMV® 3DS

 This project was all about user testing to optimise how banks, card networks and merchants present the payment authentication UX consistently.
 Working with Ipsos Mori and the EMV® 3DS team, we:

-• Built a hub for UX research teams to quickly access different prototypes
+Built a tool for UX research teams to quickly access different prototypes

 In our first collaborative workshop we co-created each and every variant, including new features and UX enhancements.